generalR/pyor/src/pages/hi-folks/index.md

 ---
 title: New Beginnings
-description: 'Thinking Contemporary Participatory Design challenges'
+subtitle: 'Thinking Contemporary Participatory Design challenges'
+description: 'This article is part of a new series in which our Accessibility, Anti-Discrimination, Localization, and Trust teams will share how we define inclusive design practices at Airbnb, our ongoing work to design solutions for global communities, and lessons we’re learning along the way.'
 date: '2015-05-28T22:40:32.169Z'
 image: 'wallpaper2.jpg'
 ---